When Vaginas Attack!

 The male will get on top of her and sometimes she'll lay down on her side.

-And so, um, other species, the ejaculate comes out with force.
+other species, the ejaculate comes out with force.
+Yeah, familiar with those species.

+Yeah, yeah.
 So, you know, it needs a little bit of force to get through the cervix.

-Whereas, I guess, you know, if you're dribbling, you might as well put it where it needs to go.
+Whereas I guess, you know, if you're dribbling, you might as well put it where it needs to go.

 Of course, that makes sense.
+I guess

 this nondescript normal vagina

-can look the way it does because the female has a high degree of control behaviorally so if she's not intimating she'll just stand up and walk away or if she doesn't want it in the first place she just won't lay down so she hasn't necessarily needed to evolve all these fancy bells and whistles to stop sperm from getting to where she doesn't want it to go because she can just get up and leave oh that's so interesting
+So, she hasn't necessarily needed to evolve all these fancy bells and whistles to stop sperm from getting to where she doesn't want it to go.
+Because she can just get up and leave.

-so we find that in the animals like to go back to the dark where it is more forcible and the males are really coercing that sexual behavior then you have to evolve a vagina that can handle that that can sneakily well that will give you the final say right but with some animals like alpacas
+So we find that in the animals, like to go back to the dark, where it is more forcible and the males are really coercing that sexual behavior, then you have to evolve a vagina that can handle that, that can sneakily handle it.

-We've had this since Darwin, this very narrow view of what a female should and shouldn't be.
+The male is just being a male.
+We've had this since Darwin, this very narrow view of what a female should should and shouldn't be.

 You know, monogamous was the word that Darwin used to describe females.

-coy, passive, chaste, loyal, dutiful mothers.
+Coy, passive, chaste, loyal, dutiful mothers.

 But that's not what we see in the animal kingdom.
+Also, we haven't even touched on this.

-And there's many different ways to reproduce and be a male and a female in the world.
+many different ways to reproduce and be a male and a female in the world.

 And I think appreciating that diversity in the animal world will hopefully help us appreciate that diversity in the human world.
+That's right.

 And yeah.

-The patriarchy has had scientific credence for too long from this very narrow view of males and females and reproductions.
+The patriarchy has had scientific credence for too long. from this very narrow view of males and females and reproductions.

-So you have this show, Vaginal Vignettes.
+So you have this show, vaginal vignettes.
+Vaginal vignettes?

 It's had many different names over the years, but this year was the, yeah, vaginal vignettes.
+Vaginal vignettes, where you showcase all of these amazing vaginas.

 What's been the best reaction you've gotten so far?
+They've all been the greatest reaction.
+What do they say about it?
+Love it.

 I've had a lot of women come up.

+I'm so glad to hear this story.
 It just makes me so much happier to have a vagina myself.

 You made them happier that they had a vagina?
+That's huge.
+You are changing lives, Gianna.

 One vagina at a time.
+One vagina at a time.

-Yeah, it's, again,
+Yeah, it's again,

 gives people

 insight into how diverse being female is.
+Thank you so much for your time.

+Thank you.
 If you haven't been watching this video, you can find it on Spotify, also on Instagram and TikTok.

 We're going to put little snippets of this video up so you can see these fabulous model vaginas.
+We're on science underscore VS, that's us on Instagram, and on TikTok, I'm Wendy Zuckerman.

 And just

 Thank you.
+Thank you.

 You don't know how much this means to me.